 Do you understand why God says, I don’t want this?
 I don’t want this.
 No matter how sincere people are and the images of the statues or the pictures He says, I don’t want this.
 It reduces Me.

 Okay?
 And then I would give them all a kazoo.
-And then, there was people who’ve never heard the beauty of Handel’s Messiah, and I said, okay, ready gang?
-A one, a two, a one, two, three.
-Brrrr, brrrr, brrrr.
+And then, there was people who’ve never heard the beauty of Handel’s Messiah, and I would have said, “Okay, ready gang?
+A one, a two, a one, two, three…” Brrrr, brrrr, brrrr.
 Brrrr, brrr, brrr, brrr.
 [Continues to hum Handel’s Messiah]

 What would be the problem with that?
 I don’t know about you?
 I think I’d rather have them never hear Handel’s Messiah through a kazoo, than hear it that way.